The Most Remote Outpost of Art and Culture in the Country

 - Soaking in hot springs in Big Bend National Park

 - Tour of ancient petroglyphs on private ranch

 NextTribe has arranged transportation, starting in Marfa and continuing on to Lajitas, Terlingua, Big Bend, Marathon, Alpine, and then back to Marfa.
 However, guests will need to find their own way to Marfa.
 NextTribe can’t arrange travel from a gateway to Marfa because of liability issues and because it is cost prohibitive.

 However, we can help you get to Marfa.
 Jeannie Ralston will be renting a van to drive from Austin to Marfa, leaving the morning of December 1st.
 However, this is not an official part of the NextTribe trip.
 If you choose to go with Jeannie, you will be asked to chip in part of the cost and sign a waiver.
 Drive time from Austin to Marfa is 6 1/2 hours.

 There is an Amtrack train that travels from Austin and San Antonio to Alpine.
 You could get a taxi from Alpine to Marfa or we could arrange pick up.

 Here’s more information on transportation to Marfa.

 Price is all inclusive except for transportation to Marfa, your alcohol, and tips.

 Deposit to hold your place: $300

-After filling out our form, you will be directed to PayPal to pay your deposit.
+After submitting this form, you will be directed to PayPal to pay your deposit.
 If you’d rather mail a check or use another platform for making your deposit, please contact Jeannie at info@NextTribe.com.